 Table 4-1.
-Past, Present, and Reasonably Foreseeable Future Actions (Concluded) Project/Action Description of the Action Union Pacific Intermodal Transfer Station A proposed \$400 million Union Pacific rail facility in Santa Teresa, New Mexico.
-The locomotive fueling station and intermodal freight yard are expected to create 3,000 jobs during 4 years of construction and to bring 600 permanent jobs once the facility is operating at full capacity in 2025.
-The facility, to occupy 2,200 acres, will include fueling facilities, crew change buildings, and an intermodal yard and ramp to load and unload up to 250,000 containers annually that are designed for seamless transfer among ships, trucks, and trains.
-Lake Country Backcountry Byway This Byway is nestled between the Mimbres and Caballo Mountains and the Cooke's Range in southwestern New Mexico over NM Highways 152 and 27 between Las Cruces and Truth or Consequences, near a string of lakes and reservoirs.
-Resource management decisions are forthcoming for the three counties affected by the Byway.
-Mine Operations For Freeport McMoran At Cobre Mine Future mining operations at Cobre's Continental Pit and Hanover Mountain Mine proposed action involves hauling copper ore to Chino's existing facility.
-Cobre is proposing to construct the connecting haul road to transport the Cobre ore to the Chino operations facility for processing.
-The total mine production rate for the Continental Pit and Hanover Mountain Mine at Cobre will range from about 20,000 to 125,000 tpd.
-The mining-related activities will commence after BLM approval and occur over a 10-year period.
-Regional Grazing Permit Authorizations The BLM will continue to issue permits for grazing on BLM-administered land.
+Past, Present, and Reasonably Foreseeable Future Actions (Concluded) Project/Action Description of the Action Reasonably Foreseeable Future Actions (2018 to 2042) TriCounty Resource Management Plan (RMP) decisions as it relates to the Lake Valley Back Country Byway This Byway is nestled between the Mimbres and Caballo Mountains and the Cooke's Range in southwestern New Mexico.
+It traverses NM Highways 152 and 27 between Las Cruces and Truth or Consequences, near a string of lakes and reservoirs in Sierra County.
+TriCounty RMP decisions are forthcoming from BLM for the Byway.
+Mine Plan of Operations at Continental Pit and Hanover Mountain Mine in Cobre, Grants County Freeport McMoRan is planning future mining operations at its Cobre Mining Company Continental Pit and Hanover Mountain Mine in Cobre, Grants County.
+It involves mining and hauling copper ore from the Continental Pit and Hanover Mountain Mine in Cobre to Chino's existing facility.
+The proposed mine plan includes constructing a haul road to transport copper ore from Cobre to Chino's existing facility for processing.
+Once the haul road is constructed, mining activities will commence and the total mine production from the Continental and Hanover Mountain pits at Cobre will range from about 20,000 to 125,000 tpd.
+These activities are expected to occur over a 10-year period.
+Continued grazing permit authorizations The BLM continually reviews and re-authorizes permits for grazing on BLM-administered land in New Mexico.
+Source: BLM 2012c; NMPR 2018; THEMA C 2018.

-Source: BLM 2012b.